paramah/ledo/README.md

   traefik: docker/docker-compose.yml docker/docker-compose.traefik.yml
 ```

-For comfortable operation modes are important, as you can see in the example above we have defined two modes (dev and traefik).
+For comfortable work with `ledo` modes are important.
+As you can see in the example above we have defined two modes (dev and traefik).

 ## Docker compose